openconfig/reference/rpc/gnmi/mixed-schema.md

 ### Example: OpenConfig and CLI Data

-If a client wishes to replace both OpenConfig and CLI-modelled data concurrently, it can send the following `SetRequest`:
+If a client wishes to replace OpenConfig and update CLI-modelled data concurrently, it can send the following `SetRequest`:

 ```